papinet/papiNet-API/4.0.0/warehouse-logistics-inventory-change-use-case.md

 }
 ```

 You can see that the _supplier_ has 1 active _inventory change_.
-The response only contains part of the header information, to get the details of the _inventory change_, including the _inventory change_ packages.
+The response only contains part of the header information, to get the details of the _inventory change_, including the _inventory change_ packages see Interaction 2 of Scenario A.

 #### UC2_Interaction 2 of Scenario A (Get details of the inventory change)

-The step 2 of the scenario A will simulate the situation in which the _logistics supplier_ requests to get the _inventory changes_ detail.
+The interaction 2 of the scenario A will simulate the situation in which the _logistics supplier_ requests to get the _inventory changes_ detail.
 The _logistics supplier_ sends an API get request to the _supplier_ in order to get the details of the _inventory change_ bc6effb4-26f4-4932-b556-7fde22f31902:

 ```text
 curl --request GET \